dblock/run.dblock.org/_posts/2018/2018-06-22-upgrading-to-a-running-watch.md

 ![]({{ site.url }}/images/posts/2018/2018-06-22-upgrading-to-a-running-watch/strava.jpg)

 To sync my runs I had to go to [strava.fitbit.com](https://strava.fitbit.com) and authorize Fitbit with Strava through the website.
 The Fitbit + Strava app then showed up in [my settings](https://www.fitbit.com/settings/applications).
-Runs upload to Strava a few minutes after the watch syncs with the phone.
-This works.
+Runs uploaded to Strava a few minutes after the watch synced with the phone.
+This worked.

 #### Payments